jzone1366/jzone1366/README.md

 <h1> Hi there, I'm Josh 👋 </h1>

-Director of Engineering with 6+ years of experience leading diverse engineering teams in the tech industry.
-Proficient in JavaScript, Python, PHP, Laravel, Git, and Vue.js, with a strong focus on developing coding standards and fostering innovation.
+Director of Engineering with 6+ years of experience leading diverse engineering teams in the tech industry and 11+ years in Engineering.
+Proficient in
+JavaScript, Python, PHP, Laravel, Git, and Vue.js, with a strong focus on developing coding standards and fostering innovation.
 Passionate about aligning strategic vision with business objectives to drive growth and ensure high -quality product delivery.